esnet/EScp/README.md

 # For development
-cargo install bindgen-cli --version 0.68.1 bindgen libdtn/include/dtn.h -o bindings.rs --use-core  --generate-cstr
+cargo install bindgen-cli --version 0.68.1 bindgen libdtn/include/dtn.h -o src/escp/bindings.rs --use-core  --generate-cstr

 # flatc version 23.5.26
 # You will need to grab the tagged version in GIT and compile it.